 Great press releases succinctly describe the “who,” “what,” “where,” “when,” “why,” and “how” of your project in a manner that makes media professionals stop the presses (so to speak) and say, “Wow!
 Now this is what we’ve been looking for.”
 At its worst, a press release reads as little more than an unintelligible sales pitch teeming with errors of every kind.

 Here are some ways to make yours successful:

 Sounds easy enough, right?

-For this reason, eReleases has pulled together tried and true examples of winning press releases covering various topics that will help to guide writers toward a successful media campaign.
+For this reason, I’ve created a list of tried and true examples of winning press releases covering various topics that will help to guide you towards a successful media campaign.
 Use these samples as starting blocks, templates, or simply as sparks to generate ideas for your own press releases.